-What Is a Turbo Engine & How Does It Work
+What Is a Turbo Engine?
+Pros, Cons, & FAQ

 Turbocharging engines were invented and introduced to the automobile industry in 1965.
 Invented by popular Swiss engineer Alfred Buchi, these engines were actually first used in aircraft to improve engine performance.
 However, they gained popularity in the 70s as a direct result of the oil crisis.

 Turbocharging has been a major component in reducing exhaust emissions over the past decades and is now standard on not common everyday sedans and SUVS, but on larger diesel engines.

 Turbos use turbine engine power (aka ” combustion-based”) and forced induction to pump more compressed air into the combustion chamber.
 You can also push more fuel in.
 This combusts faster than a normally aspirated engine.
 This makes it more powerful and fuel-efficient.
 A turbo can pump up to half the air and it can also be smaller and still deliver the same amount of power.

 Not too long ago, turbochargers were actually referred to as called “turbo superchargers”.
 Turbo engines make use of a turbine to push the additional air into the combustion chamber.
 The super-charger is usually mechanically driven and powered by a belt attached to the crankshaft.

 Turbo-charged engines are expensive and may require additional wiring and tubing.
 However, they do offer many benefits.

 A turbo engine has the obvious advantage of delivering more power through its intake of air.
 This means that your car will be significantly faster and more powerful.
 A turbo engine is lighter and smaller than an engine without a turbocharger.

 A small turbo engine could still be used to produce higher performance than an engine with a larger engine.
 However, it takes up more space and is also more costly to operate.
 A common great compromise is turbo-charging a small engine.